 Provide documentation that the item was properly described

-The buyer states that the item is used, not new, and the listing clearly describes the item as used.
+The buyer stated that the item was used, not new, but the listing clearly described it as used.

-The item was properly described, but the buyer didn't want it after receiving it.
+The listing properly described the item, but the buyer didn't want the item after receiving it.

-The item was properly described but didn't meet the buyer's expectations.
+The listing properly described the item, but the item didn't meet the buyer's expectations.

 Offer another solution

 You can always offer another solution to the buyer.
-It's important that you and the buyer try to come to an agreement, and the buyer is happy with the outcome.
-Please contact the buyer through the Resolution Center, so there's a record of communications and we know the status of the case.
+Try to come to an agreement so the buyer is happy with the outcome.
+Contact the buyer through My eBay or Seller Hub so you have a record of communication and we know the status of the return request.